kleros/cross-chain-arbitration-proxy/README.md

 ## Glossary

 -   **Home Proxy**: proxy on xDAI/Sokol.
 -   **Foreign Proxy**: proxy on Ethereum Mainnet/Goerli.
+-   **Plaintiff**: the dispute requester, interested in changing the current arbitrable outcome.
+-   **Defendant**: the user interested in keeping the current arbitrable outcome.

+## Disclaimers

+-   Users willing to request a dispute **SHOULD** watch the arbitrable contract on the Home Network to know when requesting dispute is possible.
+-   However, if there is a time limit for when the dispute can be requested, the Arbitration Proxies **CANNOT** guarantee the dispute request will be notified in time.
+This is due to the asynchonous nature of cross-chain communication.
+-   Once the dispute is created, their lifecycle will happen entirely on Ethereum.

 ## High-Level Algorithm

-1. Arbitrable items subject to dispute **MUST** be previously registered on the Home Proxy by the arbitrable contract.
+### Handshaking

+1. Arbitrable contracts **MUST** register themselves in the _Home Proxy_ before any dispute can be created.
+    1. Contracts **CAN** register the dispute params (namely `metaEvidence`, and `arbitratorExtraData`) at a contract level or on a per-item basis or a mix of both.
-   1. Registration **MUST** include the `MetaEvidence` for the arbitrable item.
+1. The _Home Proxy_ **MUST** forward the params to the _Foreign Proxy_.
+1. Once an arbitrable item is subject to a dispute, the arbitrable contract **SHOULD** inform the _Home Proxy_.
-   1. The `MetaEvidence` **MUST** be relayed to the Foreign Proxy.
+1. The _Home Proxy_ **MUST** forward the disputable status of the item to the _Foreign Proxy_.

-1. In order to avoid pointless disputes, after registration the item is not disputable yet.
-It **MUST** be explicitly set as disputable by the arbitrable contract on xDAI.
-   1. The arbitrable contract **MUST** provide a _deadline_ until which dispute requests are allowed.
-1. Only after the Foreign Proxy receives the disputable status from the Home Proxy users **MIGHT** request a dispute.
+At this point users **CAN** request a dispute for that given arbitrable item.

+### Dispute Request

-   1. The _plaintiff_ (dispute requester) **MUST** pay for the arbitration cost beforehand.
+1. In order to request a dispute, the _plaintiff_ **MUST** pay for the current arbitration cost beforehand.
-1. If a dispute is requested on Ethereum, this is information **MUST** be relayed to the Home Proxy.
+1. The dispute request **MUST** be relayed to the _Home Proxy_.
+1. The _Home Proxy_ **MUST** check if the _Arbitrable_ contract accepts the dispute.
     1. The arbitrable contract **CAN** accept or reject the request according to its own rules.
-   1. If the dispute request is accepted, the information **MUST** be relayed to the Foreign Proxy, which will proceed to create the dispute.
+    1. If the dispute request is accepted, the information **MUST** be relayed to the _foreign proxy_, which will proceed to create the dispute.
-      1. The Home Proxy **MUST** inform the arbitrable contract of the dispute request.
+        1. The _home proxy_ **MUST** inform the arbitrable contract of the dispute request.
-      1. The Foreign Proxy **MUST** now wait for the _defendant_ to pay for the arbitration cost up to `feeDepositTimeout` seconds.
+        1. The _foreign proxy_ **MUST** now wait for the _defendant_ to pay for the arbitration cost up to `feeDepositTimeout` seconds.
             1. If the _defendant_ pays the due amount in time, then the dispute **SHOULD** be created.
                 1. If the dispute could be created
-               1. Then the Foreign Proxy **MUST** relay that information to the Home Proxy.
+                    1. Then the _foreign proxy_ **MUST** relay that information to the _home proxy_.
-                  1. The Home Proxy **MUST** inform the arbitrable contract that a dispute was created for that given arbitrable item.
+                        1. The _home proxy_ **MUST** inform the arbitrable contract that a dispute was created for that given arbitrable item.
-               1. The dispute will follow the existing flow of the arbitrator.
-                  1. Appeals (if any) **SHOULD** be handled exclusively on the Ethereum side.
-               1. Once the final ruling is recived, it **MUST** be relayed to the Home Proxy.
+                    1. Once the final ruling is recived, it **MUST** be relayed to the _home proxy_.
-                  1. The Home Proxy will rule over the arbitrable item.
+                        1. The _home proxy_ will rule over the arbitrable item.
                 1. Otherwise, if the dispute creation fails
-               1. Then the Foreign Proxy **MUST** relay that information to the Home Proxy.
+                    1. Then the _foreign proxy_ **MUST** relay that information to the _home proxy_.
-                  1. The Home Proxy **MUST** inform the arbitrable contract that the dispute could not be created.
+                        1. The _home proxy_ **MUST** inform the arbitrable contract that the dispute could not be created.
-                  1. At this point, it will not be allowed any further dispute requests on Ethereum for that given arbitrable item.
-                     1. The arbitrable contract **MIGHT** want to set the item as disputable once again, which will restart the flow at 2.
             1. Otherwise, the _plaintiff_ **MUST** be considered the winner
-            1. The Foreign Proxy **MUST** forward the ruling to the Home Proxy.
+                1. The _foreign proxy_ **MUST** forward the ruling to the _home proxy_.
-            1. The Home Proxy will rule over the arbitrable item.
+                1. The _home proxy_ will rule over the arbitrable item.
-   1. Otherwise, the rejection **MUST** also relayed to the Foreign Proxy.
+    1. Otherwise, the rejection **MUST** also relayed to the _foreign proxy_.
         1. The _plaintiff_ will be reimbursed of any deposited fees.
-      1. No further dispute requests will be allowed for that given arbitrable item.

 ## State Charts